Medium Difficult Bible Person Quiz with Answers

 Slave traders purchased Joseph from his brothers.

-The traders then sold Joseph to Potiphar.
+The traders then sold Joseph to Potiphar, who became his master.

 Potiphar was the captain of the Egyptian guard.